climateinteractive/SDEverywhere/notes/Using SDEverywhere to Make a Vensim Model into a Web Application.md

 ### Install a development web server (optional)

 You can run the generated web app from any web server.
-If you need a simple web server on your development machine, install `http-server` globally.
+If you need a simple web server on your development machine, install `serve` globally.
 ~~~
-npm install http-server -g
+npm install serve -g
 ~~~

 ### Set up Emscripten